π« Understanding Scams the Right Way | Employment & Gig Scams — Chapter Four

 They know:

-what real job postings look like
+What real job postings look like

-how onboarding usually works
+How onboarding usually works

-what documentation feels normal
+What documentation feels normal

-where people expect speed
+Where people expect speed

 The victim usually does not.